kubernetes/enhancements/keps/sig-cli/2985-public-krm-functions-registry/README.md

 ### Security

-SIG-CLI is NOT responsible for the security of their KRM functions.
+SIG-CLI is responsible for the security of the SIG-sponsored KRM functions but not all KRM functions in the registry.

 Publishers are responsible for the security of their KRM functions.
 Publishers are responsible for clearly communicating the expectation (e.g. maturity) to